YHChen25/Microrobot-swarm-simulation/README.md

 - Simulation environments for reproducible experiments
 - Reinforcement learning training scripts
-- Demonstration code for deployment policies
+- Pre-trained models and deployment examples

 These components allow users to reproduce the learning process and evaluate trained policies in simulation.